“Am I living to work or working to live?”

 Give clear rules about flexible working hours.

 Be transparent about the principles behind the flexible working hours so that you and your employees both know what to expect from each other.
+This is what good leaders will do.

 Give your employees the freedom and flexibility to choose their own hours and trust them to follow through with what needs to be done.
 A lack of autonomy may discourage employees, which can lead to turnover.